 - firefighting training

 - park and recreational area water

-Public notification of Water Demand Measures, which includes odd/even water notifications, will be advertised through Sturgeon County by way of roadside signage, letter delivery notices, the website, twitter and other media various media outlets.
+Public notification of Water Demand Measures, which includes odd/even water notifications, will be advertised through Sturgeon County by way of roadside signage, letter delivery notices, the website, social media and other communication channels.

-During a water ban, the use of non-essential water (i.e. lawn watering) can result in a fine of $250 under Bylaw 1356/15.
+During a water ban, the use of non-essential water, such as by watering your lawn, can result in a fine.